ajwadmohammed/heart-disease-detection-by_ajwad/README.md

-Heart Disease Detection by Ajwad
+# Heart Disease Detection by Ajwad

-About
+## About

 An AI-powered heart disease detection system that uses machine learning techniques to analyze patient data and predict the risk of heart disease accurately.
 Built with advanced ML models to support early diagnosis and improve healthcare outcomes.

-Features
+## Features

-Predicts heart disease risk based on patient health data
+- Predicts heart disease risk based on patient health data

-Utilizes machine learning algorithms for accurate classification
+- Utilizes machine learning algorithms for accurate classification

-User-friendly interface (if applicable, mention UI)
+- User-friendly interface (if applicable, mention UI)

-Detailed model evaluation and performance metrics
+- Detailed model evaluation and performance metrics

-Technologies Used
+## Technologies Used

-TypeScript
+- TypeScript

-JavaScript
+- JavaScript

-Machine Learning Libraries/Frameworks Scikit-learn, TensorFlow, PyTorch
+- Machine Learning Libraries/Frameworks (specify e.g., Scikit-learn, TensorFlow, PyTorch)

-Vite, React frontend frameworks
+- Vite, React, or other frontend frameworks if applicable

-Installation and Setup
+## Installation and Setup

-Clone the repository:
+# Clone the repository

-text
 git clone https://github.com/ajwadmohammed/heart-disease-detection-by_ajwad.git

-Navigate to the project directory:
+# Navigate to the project directory

-text
 cd heart-disease-detection-by_ajwad

-Install dependencies:
+# Install dependencies

-text
 npm install

-Run the development server:
+# Run the development server

-text
 npm start

-Open your browser at http://localhost:5173 to view the application.
+Open your browser at `http://localhost:5173` to view the application.

-Usage
+## Usage

-Upload or input patient health data
+- Upload or input patient health data

-Get real-time predictions of heart disease risk
+- Get real-time predictions of heart disease risk

-Interpret results and take preventive measures
+- Interpret results and take preventive measures

-Contributing
+## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements.

-Contact
+## Contact

-For questions or suggestions, reach out to Mohammed Ajwad at [your email].
+For questions or suggestions, reach out to Mohammed Ajwad at mrmohammedajwad@gmail.com.